Two kingpins of international cocaine trafficking arrested in Costa del Sol's Marbella

 Originally from Wales, Chris spent years on the Costa del Sol before moving to the Algarve where he is a web reporter for The Euro Weekly News covering international and Spanish national news.

 Got a news story you want to share?
-Then get in touch at [email protected]
+Then get in touch at [email protected]roweeklynews.com

 Your email address will not be published.
 Required fields are marked *